alpacahq/alpacadecimal/README.md

 }
 ```

-We pick 12 precisions because it could cover 99% of Alpaca common cases as indicated in design doc.
+We pick 12 precisions because it could cover 99% of Alpaca common cases.

 ### Compatibility